Are Eggs Healthy?

 To Egg or Not To Egg?

 It's still important to consider the overall quality of the diet and the impact of other nutrients on cardiovascular health, especially saturated fat intake.
-The current evidence suggests that moderate egg intake, as part of a balanced diet, is not associated with an increased risk of cardiovascular disease.
+The current evidence suggests that low to moderate egg intake, as part of a balanced diet, is not associated with an increased risk of cardiovascular disease.
+This doesn't mean you should be eating 5-10 eggs per day.
+I see too many influencers showing their breakfast, and it's like 15 eggs for breakfast.
+That is extreme and will certainly increase your risk.

 Interestingly, studies have also shown that substituting whole eggs for egg whites or egg substitutes did show a reduction in mortality.